-Figure 1: Translation from $PrXML^{\{ind,mux,cie\}}$ to $PrXML^{\{cie\}}$ resulting from a number of data integration operations.
-We refer to the purpose of van Keulen, de Keijzer, and Alink in [5] about integrating data shared in open environments using a probabilistic XML scheme.
-The example of Figure 1a shows a portion of a document resulting from integrating information about persons gathered from several directories.
+Figure 1: Portion of a probabilistic XML document resulting from probabilistic data integration.

 Information about the person "Chris" may be hidden in some directories or public in some others (older or newer), which is modeled by the probability 0.92 to find details about that person.
-In these directories, "Chris" may be attached his first phone number (with probability 0.8), his second (with probability 0.2, independently), or both (with the probability of the independent disjunction).
-Yet, there are directories that assign him exclusively a first variant of his address (with probability 0.2), while others mention a second variant (with probability 0.7, mutually exclusive of the first case), or do not present any details about the address (with probability 0.1).
-Thus, the mux node expresses that children are selected in a mutually exclusive way, while ind nodes specify that they are chosen independently of each other.
+In these directories, "Chris" may be attached his first phone number (with probability 0.8), his second (with probability 0.2, independently), or both (with the probability of the independent conjunction).
+There are directories that assign him exclusively a first variant of his address (with probability 0.2), while others mention a second variant (with probability 0.7, mutually exclusive of the first case), or do not present any details about the address (with probability 0.1).
+Finally, information about Chris's city follows a general rule in the database indicating 89% of the available directories spell the name of this same city with a "H".

-2 Example of Application

-Information about Chris's city is depicted following a general rule in the database indicating that 89% of the available directories spell the name of this same city with a "H".
 A given directory (a possible world of the probabilistic document) only uses one of these spellings.
-Such long-distance dependencies are expressed in the document with the help of cie nodes: "Hammon" is used if the event w_1 is realized, whereas "Ammon" is used if $\neg w_1$ is realized.
-The probability of the latter is the complement of the probability of w_1 , i.e., 11%.
-We present in more detail in the next section the different types of distributional nodes in a probabilistic XML document.

-3 Probabilistic Data and Queries

-Probabilistic XML.
+We present in more detail in the next section the cie nodes and event variables used to represent such local and long-distance dependencies.

+3. PROBABILISTIC DATA AND QUERIES

 XML data is modeled as unranked, labeled, unordered trees.
 Formally, a probabilistic XML document $\tilde{\mathscr{P}}$ is a tree that consists of two types of nodes: ordinary nodes and distributional nodes.
 Distributional nodes are fictive nodes that specify how their children can be randomly selected.
-This general framework [2] is designed as a generalization of previously proposed models for PXML.
+This general framework, studied in [1], is designed as a generalization of previously proposed models for PXML.
 Given the criteria of dependency between elements, we distinguish two types of data representation models.
 In the local dependency model, choices made for different nodes are independent or locally dependent, i.e., a distributional node chooses one or more children independently from other choices made at other levels of the tree.
-The model may hold three types of distributional nodes, each with a different way of describing its local probability distribution: (i) ind: children of the node are chosen independently of one another, according to their probabilities; (ii) mux: children of the node are chosen in a mutually exclusive way, depending of their probabilities, that must sum up to one or less; (iii) exp: the distribution of all possible choices of children is explicitly given, i.e., each subset of the set of the children is associated with a probability.
-Use of exp nodes has less practical interest.
-To simplify, we shall ignore them in the following, but extension of the proposed algorithms to support exp nodes is relatively straightforward.

-In the long-distance dependency model, the generation at a given distributional node might also depend on different conditions (i.e., probabilistic choices) related to other parts of the tree.
-This model is based on one distributional node, cie (conjunction of independent events): nodes of this type are associated with a conjunction of independent random Boolean variables $w_1...w_m$ called events; each event has a probability $p(w_i)$ that w_i is true.
-Note that different conjunctions can share common events.
-Consequently, cie nodes can correlate their choices.

-Note that a given p-document $\tilde{\mathscr{P}}$ can use any combination of distributional nodes, and thus present local dependencies, long-distance dependencies, or both.
-Given a p-document $\tilde{\mathscr{P}}$, we denote by \mathscr{P} the tree random variable obtained by following the random process for selecting children of each distributional node of the tree and keeping only the resulting ordinary nodes.
-We also define the underlying deterministic document of a p-document as the one obtained by removing all distributional nodes (linking ordinary nodes to their closest ordinary ancestors).
+In the long-distance dependency model, which ProApproX uses to process a query, the generation at a given distributional node might also depend on different conditions (i.e., probabilistic choices) related to other parts of the tree.
+This model, more general than the local dependency model, is based on one distributional node, cie (for conjunction of independent events): nodes of this type are associated with a conjunction of independent (possibly negated) random Boolean variables $w_1 \dots w_m$ called events; each event has a global probability $p(w_i)$ that w_i is true.
+Note that different cie nodes share common events, i.e., choices can be correlated.
+Given a p-document $\tilde{\mathscr{P}}$, we denote by \mathscr{P} the tree random variable obtained by following the random process for selecting children of each distributional node of the tree and keeping only the resulting ordinary nodes (descendant of removed nodes are also removed).